mjsobrep/mjsobrep.github.io/_posts/blog/2015-10-04-ChristmasList.md

 ###Computer
 * [surface pro dock](http://www.amazon.com/dp/B0163HP38W)
+* My external monitor is starting to look rough.
+It would be nice to have something to keep up with the PPI on my surface Pro 3.
 * I really want a machine that I can run Virtual Machines on top of
 * [Twiddler](http://twiddler.tekgear.com/)
 * A holo lens